Staff

 Cynthia Morfin (Pronouns: she/they)

-Cynthia originally came to Oakland Rising as our Administrative Assistant (before being promoted to IVE Manager!) after 8 years of labor and community organizing in the Bay Area.
-Prior to working at Oakland Rising, Cynthia was an organizer with our partners at East Bay Alliance for a Sustainable Economy, helping pass local labor ordinances like Times Up!
+Cynthia originally came to Oakland Rising Action as our Administrative Assistant (before being promoted to IVE Manager!) after 8 years of labor and community organizing in the Bay Area.
+Prior to working at Oakland Rising Action, Cynthia was an organizer with our partners at East Bay Alliance for a Sustainable Economy, helping pass local labor ordinances like Times Up!
 Oakland: for fair workplaces and ending sexual assault on the job.
 She began organizing with UNITE HERE!
 Local 2 in San Francisco where she organized alongside her coworkers as a hotel worker to fight for a union.
 Cynthia brings to our team a deep commitment to building a strong movement of labor, housing, immigration, and environmental justice.
-Outside of Oakland Rising, you can find Cynthia practicing urban permaculture design farming in San Francisco.
+Outside of Oakland Rising Action, you can find Cynthia practicing urban permaculture design farming in San Francisco.

-Nicole Zapata (Pronouns: she/ber)
+Nicole Zapata (Pronouns: she/her)

-Nicole Zapata (Pronouns: she/ber)
+Nicole Zapata (Pronouns: she/her)

 Communications Organizer